 Hydraulic tank has a fill cap, separate breather, suction filter, diffuser filter, high and low level sight gauges, vacuum, temperature, and level sensors.

-The tank has two sections: a suction section and a return section.
-The suction section 100-mesh (150 micron) strainer has a 3 psi (0.2 bar) bypass that allows flow around it if it becomes plugged.
+Hydraulic tank has two sections: a suction section and a return section.
+The suction section filter has a 3 psi (0,21 bar) bypass that allows fluid to flow around filter if it becomes plugged.
 A diffuser filter inside tank return line reduces turbulence created by fluid returning to tank.

 Tank hydraulic filters remove contaminants from fluid.

-NOTE: System filtration does not transform deteriorated fluid into purified quality fluid.
+System filtration does not transform deteriorated fluid into purified quality fluid.
 Factors affecting service life of hydraulic fluid include high operating temperatures, exposure to moisture or dust in work area, high contaminants in the fluid, or adding fluid of unlike viscosity or chemical composition.
 A program to test or replace hydraulic fluid at scheduled times must be established for efficient operation of all hydraulic systems.

-NOTE: See Section 9 Lubrication Guide for recommended replacement of hydraulic system fluid.
+NOTE: See Section 9, Lubrication for recommended replacement of hydraulic system fluid.

 Digital display screen displays hydraulic fluid temperature in the reservoir.
 Hydraulic fluid vacuum is a pressure between 7 and 18 psia (0,5 and 1,2 bar absolute) depending on engine speed, ambient temperature, and filter condition.
 A system fault exists for suction pressure, but there is not a displayed pressure.